 LMC's Nursing program is designed to transfer to and has articulation relationships with, Bethel College, Chamberlain College, University of Michigan-Flint, University of Wisconsin-Green Bay, and Western Michigan University which operate degree completion programs for a bachelor's degree in Nursing, or to other four-year institutions depending on their policies.
-Talk to the Health Sciences Advisor for more information about transferring credit.
+Visit LMC's webpage at www.lakemichigancollege.edu/academics/educational-goals/transfers or speak with the Health Sciences Advisor for more information about transferring credit.